usmanity/replica/README.md

 If you would like to get your logo or font removed, please just contact me by emailing contact@mhmd.us or by opening a pull request.

+## Forking, making your own, using the template
+Feel free to fork and make your own replicas, the template folder contains the basic setup, I use the `replicate` file to copy it by running `./replicate <project name>` and it creates a folder containing the files, nothing fancy is happening, just a simple folder creation and copying the files there.